Free Outdoor Activities Near You: Parks, Trails & City Hacks

 Urban Trails & Greenways: Car-Free Routes

 Most cities have paved or packed-gravel paths linking neighborhoods, rivers, and parks.
 Typical options include riverwalks, rail-trails (gentle grades; great for walking and cycling), and perimeter greenbelts.
-For background on rail-trails, see this quick overview from Wikipedia.
+New to rail-trails?
+Skim this quick primer from Rails-to-Trails Conservancy so you know what to expect before you go.
 Building weekend routines?
 Browse affordable hobbies for low-cost add-ons after your walk.

 Waterfronts & Overlooks: Scenic Views for Free